 The Time and Payroll Unit is responsible for ensuring proper daily recording of personnel time and the issuance of payroll, in accordance with PSEG Long Island policy.
-Any changes to daily time and/or payroll protocols, in response to restoration operations, will be identified, maintained, and distributed to all affected personnel.
+This unit will also assist field personnel with time entry during restoration events and ensure that time is properly charged according to storm accounting protocols.
+Additionally, PSEG Long Island is finalizing a process by which storm activity descriptions and locations worked are appropriately matched to their charged labor hours.